cloudrivers/AutoOps/README.md

         2. EBS auto-scaling state machine ARN
         3. APIGateway Endpoint to start start machines' execution

-## Test by API invokation
+## How to try

+The state machines, who represent operational process, should be triggered by CloudWatch events.

-A private API was created so you can start execution of state machines by REST requests.
+For testing or manually starting, a private API is also created so you can start execution of state machines by REST requests.
 If you want to do this, please create a VPC endpoint to Api Gateway service and modify the Resource Policy of the API to allow your VPC to invoke.

 **Please be noted that you should apply other security service such as IAM authorization to protect this API.**

 1. EC2 disk arlam auto-creating

     ```
     # curl <APIGateway Endpoint>/ec2_alarm_create -X POST -d '{"input": "{\"detail-type\": \"EC2 Instance State-change Notification\", \"source\": \"aws.ec2\", \"detail\": {\"instance-id\": \"<Your EC2 Instance ID for test>\", \"state\": \"running\"}}","stateMachineArn": "<EC2 disk alarm auto-creating state machine ARN>"}'
     ```